sejalrj/NewsDetect/README.md

 # NewsDetect

-Project Title: Fighting Fake News and Identifying Trends
+Fighting Fake News and Identifying Trends

 📌 Introduction
 In the modern information age, the rapid dissemination of news has led to the spread of fake news becoming a significant concern.
 Our project aims to combat this by identifying and mitigating the spread of fake news using big data technologies.